Stat-Cook/deident/paper.md

-Research in the discipline of health data is of increasing interest due to the perception that artificial intelligence (AI) and machine learning (ML) techniques have the promise to bridge gaps in the large, resource-limited sector\[@harwich2018thinking, @wilson2019high, nelson2019predicting, @yu2018artificial\].
-One key aspect of working within health data is the necessity to work within the ethical and legal frameworks of research with human participants\[@sales2000ethics,
-@UKRI\], notably around the risks posed by the processing of personally identifiable data (PID) and pseudo-PID (variables which if used together can identify an individual)\[ref\].
+Research in the discipline of health data is of increasing interest due to the perception that artificial intelligence (AI) and machine learning (ML) techniques have the promise to bridge gaps in the large, resource-limited sector (Harwich and Laycock 2018; Wilson 2019; Nelson et al. 2019; Yu, Beam, and Kohane 2018).
+One key aspect of working within health data is the necessity to work within the ethical and legal frameworks of research with human participants(n.d.), notably around the risks posed by the processing of personally identifiable data (PID) and pseudo-PID (variables which if used together can identify an individual)\[ref\].

 One approach to dealing with PID concerns is to apply transformations to the data, e.g. encryption of names, or aggregation of ages, which can